KhronosGroup/Vulkan-Loader/CONTRIBUTING.md

 #### Testing Your Changes

-* Run the existing tests in the `tests` directory of the repository before and after each of your commits to check for any regressions.
-  * Linux: `run_all_tests.sh`
-  * Windows: `run_all_tests.ps1`

-* Run tests that explicitly exercise your changes.
-* Feel free to subject your code changes to other tests as well!
+* In order to run tests, you must first build the loader with testing enabled (see details in the BUILD.md file).
+* If your changes expose an issue not previously tested against, please also provide one or more tests which show a failure for the issue before your changes but pass successfully with your changes.
+* Once built, simply change to the build folder, and type "ctest"
+  * This will run all tests the loader has defined at the time
+* Additionally, once your change has begun the process of reviewing in Github, it may be processed through the CI system.
+  * This may show additional failures on other platforms, so watch and be prepared to fix any additional issues.

 #### Coding Conventions for [CMake](http://cmake.org) files